Discover the essence of our Ethiopia Bona Zuria: A specialty coffee from Ethiopia for espresso

 1. Know your coffee's origin

-Bona Zuria is a district in Ethiopia’s renowned Sidamo region, celebrated for its rich coffee heritage.
+Bona Zuria is a district in Ethiopia’s renowned Sidama region, celebrated for its rich coffee heritage.
 Bordered by Oromia to the south, Hula to the west, Bursa to the northwest, Arbegona to the north, and Bensa to the east, this area provides ideal growing conditions for specialty coffee.

 This coffee is cultivated by 600 smallholder farmers, each managing between three to eight hectares of land.
 They have been refining their craft for over a decade, growing carefully selected JARC varietals under natural shade.
 Their dedication to quality ensures a consistently exceptional harvest.